-Depending on the type of work involved, I collect and process both personal data and special categories of personal data as defined in the UK General Data Protection Regulation (the UK GDPR).
+Depending on the type of work, I collect and process both personal data and special categories of personal data as defined in the UK General Data Protection Regulation (the UK GDPR).
 This may include, without limitation:

-- Names
+- Name.

-- Email addresses
+- Email address.

-- Phone numbers
+- Phone number.

-- Addresses
+- Address.

-- Payment or bank details
+- Payment or bank details.

-- Dates of birth
+- Date of birth.

-- Next of kin details
+- Next of kin details.

-- Details pertaining to education and employment
+- Details pertaining to education and employment.

-- Information on background & current circumstances
+- Information on your background & current circumstances.

-- Financial information
+- Financial information.

-- Other personal data relevant to my instructions
+- Other personal data relevant to instructions to provide legal services, including data specific to the instructions in question.

-Where relevant, I may also need to process special category personal data that reveals a person's:
+Where relevant, I may also need to process special category personal data that reveals your:

-- Racial or ethnic origin
+- Racial or ethnic origin.

-- Political opinion
+- Political opinions.

-- Religious and philosophical beliefs
+- Religious and philosophical beliefs.

-- Trade union membership
+- Trade union membership.

-- Genetic data
+- Genetic data.

-- Biometric data for the purpose of uniquely identifying a natural person
+- Biometric data for the purpose of uniquely identifying a natural person.

-- Data concerning health
+- Data concerning health.

-- Sex life and sexual orientation
+- Sex life and sexual orientation.